Troubleshoot mail flow

 Can't send or receive email?
-Office 365 for business has several ways that can troubleshoot the issue as an admin.
+Microsoft 365 and Office 365 for business offer admins several ways to troubleshoot.
 We recommend using the automated solutions because they are typically easier and faster than manual troubleshooting.

-For instructions about troubleshooting options, see Find and fix email delivery issues as an Office 365 for business admin.
+For instructions about troubleshooting options, see Find and fix email delivery issues as a Microsoft 365 or Office 365 for business admin.

 Troubleshoot mail flow caused by connectors

-To validate and troubleshoot mail flow from Office 365 to the email servers in your on-premises organization (also called the on-premises server), validate your connectors.
+To validate and troubleshoot mail flow from Microsoft 365 or Office 365 to the email servers in your on-premises organization (also called the on-premises server), validate your connectors.
 You can set up and validate connectors on the Connectors page in the Exchange admin center (EAC).
-The built-in validation tests that your mail flow from Office 365 reaches:
+The built-in validation tests that your mail flow from Microsoft 365 or Office 365 reaches:

 Your organization's email server

 Troubleshoot mail flow issues caused by incorrect SPF records or MX records

 How Microsoft 365 uses Sender Policy Framework (SPF) to prevent spoofing gives tips on how to fix several SPF record errors.
 The beginning of that article also provides an explanation of what SPF records are and how Microsoft 365 and Office 365 use them to prevent spoofing.